Finland-Sweden Ferries - a Guide for 2025

 The content on this page includes affiliate links.
 While clicking on these links won't cost you anything extra, we may earn a modest commission from any purchases.

-Sailing across the Baltic Sea by ferry is a fresh alternative to flying.
-Cruising on the sea is a practical way of travelling between Nordic countries.
-Please read our detailed ferry guide on how to travel by ferry from Finland to Sweden or vice versa.
+Sailing across the Baltic Sea is a fresh alternative to flying.
+Cruising on the sea is a practical way of travelling between Finland and Sweden.
+Check out our detailed ferry guide and find the best ferry route.

 Covered in the Article